 I grew up with a family that was very charitable.
-My Granny, the oldest in the family that I ever knew, believed firmly in the philosophy of Matthew 25:34-40, that being that the Lord wants us to help those that are put in our path.
+My Granny, the oldest in the family that I ever knew, believed firmly in the philosophy of Matthew 25:34-40.
+The Lord wants us to help those that are put in our path.
+Which brings me to the subject of today’s fluttering thoughts.

-Here’s my challenge… Sometimes it’s awkward to give to the homeless that you see on the street.
+Here’s the situation… Sometimes it’s awkward to give to a homeless person that you see on the street.
 I get that.
 Maybe it’s even a little scary.
+But, in your heart, maybe you feel you should do something.

-Here’s my solution: Take $40.
-Split it into 13 envelopes (colored ones preferably), and maybe add a few pieces of candy.
+Here’s my challenge… Take $40.
+Split it into 10 or 13 envelopes (colored ones preferably), and maybe add a few pieces of candy.
 You can even add a little note if you like.
-Keep them in your car under the seat or in the cubby or glove compartment.
-Maybe keep a couple in your purse if you live in a place like New York where you mostly walk.
+Keep them in your car under the seat or in the cubby or glove compartment or your purse.

 That’s it.
 Then, when you see a homeless person, you just have to hand them an envelope.
 No scrambling in your purse or wallet before the light changes, no looking away because it’s uncomfortable and you don’t feel like making the effort.

 Obviously, if you can spare more, then put more in the envelope.
-If you can spare less, then do less or make just 7 envelopes.
+If you can spare less, then adjust as you need to.
 The point is, be prepared with an on-the-spot solution when you see someone in need.

 “Then the King will say to those on his right, ‘Come, you who are blessed by my Father; take your inheritance, the kingdom prepared for you since the creation of the world.
 For I was hungry and you gave me something to eat, I was thirsty and you gave me something to drink, “I was a stranger and you invited me in, I needed clothes and you clothed me, I was sick and you looked after me, I was in prison and you came to visit me.’